-Much of my clinical efforts are also devoted to treatment of these problems; I am the medical director of the SCI outpatient clinic at the Louis VA Hospital, and have both inpatient and outpatient clinical duties.
-I have been working with Dr. Gustafson on neural prosthetic solutions to spinal cord injury related neurogenic bladder since I came to Cleveland in June of 2010.
+Much of my clinical efforts are also devoted to treatment of these problems; I have been serving as the Chief of Spinal Cord Injury at the Syracuse VA Medical Center since 2017.
+I have been working with Dr. Gustafson & Dr. Bourbeau on neural prosthetic solutions to spinal cord injury related neurogenic bladder since I came to Cleveland in June of 2010.

 Currently, we are evaluating the use of genital nerve stimulation to inhibit bladder hyperreflexia in persons with SCI, helping to increase the bladder capacity and prevent urinary incontinence.
 We are also evaluating electrical high frequency block to inhibit the pudendal nerve, assisting with emptying the bladder.

 - Intracortical control of FES-restored arm and hand function in people with SCI

 - Chronic Electrical Stimulation to Reduce Bladder Hyperreflexia after SCI